BenGeissel/Predicting_Drug_Use_Mod5Project/README.md

 - Fit Numerous Classification Models (Logistic Regression, Decision Tree, KNN, SVM, etc...)
 - Predict whether or not a certain person has used the drug
 - Determine which models work best for each combination of drug and perfomance metric
+- Determine which features are the most important

 ### Responsibilities:
 - ETL on drug use data